Cognigy/salesforce-integrations/README.md

 2. Run `sf deploy`
 3. Specify the org you want to deploy into.
 If you have kept to the instructions so far, only one organization should be selectable.
 4. Hit enter.
+5. Select `project deploy start` from the options.
-5. Automated tests will run.
+6. Automated tests will run.
 If they are successful, the component will be deployed into your Salesforce instance.

 ℹ️ If you encounter problems during this step, refer to the [Troubleshooting](#troubleshooting) section before contacting Cognigy support.